Nobel in medicine goes to 2 scientists whose work enabled creation of mRNA vaccines against COVID-19 - Boston News, Weather, Sports | WHDH 7News

-STOCKHOLM (AP) — Two scientists won the Nobel Prize in medicine on Monday for discoveries that enabled the creation of mRNA vaccines against COVID-19 and that could be used to develop other shots in the future.
+STOCKHOLM (AP) — Two scientists won the Nobel Prize in medicine on Monday for discoveries that enabled the creation of mRNA vaccines against COVID-19 that were critical in slowing the pandemic — technology that’s also being studied to fight cancer and other diseases.

-Hungarian-American Katalin Karikó and American Drew Weissman were cited for contributing “to the unprecedented rate of vaccine development during one of the greatest threats to human health in modern times,” according to the panel that awarded the prize in Stockholm.WHAT IS THE NOBEL FOR?
+Hungarian-American Katalin Karikó and American Drew Weissman were cited for contributing “to the unprecedented rate of vaccine development during one of the greatest threats to human health,” according to the panel that awarded the prize in Stockholm.WHAT IS THE NOBEL FOR?

 The panel said the pair’s “groundbreaking findings … fundamentally changed our understanding of how mRNA interacts with our immune system.”

-Traditionally, making vaccines required growing viruses or pieces of viruses and then purifying them before next steps in brewing shots.
-The the messenger RNA approach starts with a snippet of genetic code that carries instructions for making proteins.
+Traditionally, making vaccines required growing viruses or pieces of viruses and then purifying them before next steps.
+The messenger RNA approach starts with a snippet of genetic code carrying instructions for making proteins.
 Pick the right virus protein to target, and the body turns into a mini vaccine factory.

-But simply injecting lab-grown mRNA into the body triggered a reaction that usually destroyed it.
-Karikó, a professor at Szeged University in Hungary and an adjunct professor at the University of Pennsylvania, and Weissman, of the University of Pennsylvania, figured out a tiny modification to the building blocks of RNA that made it stealthy enough to slip past those immune defenses.
+But in early experiments with animals, simply injecting lab-grown mRNA triggered a reaction that usually destroyed it.
+Karikó, a professor at Szeged University in Hungary and an adjunct professor at the University of Pennsylvania, and Weissman, of the University of Pennsylvania, figured out a tiny modification to the building blocks of RNA that made it stealthy enough to slip past immune defenses.

 Karikó, 68, is the 13th woman to win the Nobel Prize in medicine.
 She was a senior vice president at BioNTech, which partnered with Pfizer to make one of the COVID-19 vaccines.
-She and Weissman, 64, who is a professor and director of the Penn Institute for RNA Innovations, met by chance in the 1990s while photocopying research papers, according to Penn Today, the university’s news website.WHY DO MRNA VACCINES MATTER?
+Karikó and Weissman, 64, met by chance in the 1990s while photocopying research papers, Karikó told The Associated Press.WHY DO MRNA VACCINES MATTER?

-Dr. Paul Hunter, a professor of medicine at Britain’s University of East Anglia, described the mRNA vaccines as a “game changer” in helping to shut down the coronavirus pandemic, crediting the shots with saving millions of lives.
+Dr. Paul Hunter, a professor of medicine at Britain’s University of East Anglia, described the mRNA vaccines made by BioNTech-Pfizer and Moderna Inc. as a “game changer” in shutting down the coronavirus pandemic, crediting the shots with saving millions of lives.

-“If it hadn’t been for the mRNA technology, COVID would have been much worse,” he said.
-“Vaccines generally were the turning point in slowing down COVID and the mRNA vaccines were just so much better than all the others,” he said, noting that the main vaccine used in the U.K., made by AstraZeneca, is barely in use anymore.

 “We would likely only now be coming out of the depths of COVID without the mRNA vaccines,” Hunter said.

-Nobel Committee member Gunilla Karlsson Hedestam said the prize could go some way to addressing concerns among skeptics about the speed with which COVID-19 vaccines were developed.

-She said the award highlights “the decades of basic research that’s behind this kind of work.”

-Peter Maybarduk, director of the Access to Medicines program at the Washington advocacy group Public Citizen, welcomed the recognition of mRNA vaccines, but said the award should also be deeply embarrassing for Western countries.
+Peter Maybarduk, at the Washington advocacy group Public Citizen, welcomed the recognition of mRNA vaccines, but said the award should also be deeply embarrassing for Western countries.

 “The future is just so incredible,” Weissman said.
 “We’ve been thinking for years about everything that we could do with RNA, and now it’s here.”